SamRagusa/Checkers-Reinforcement-Learning/README.md

 2. Number of opponent uncrowned pieces
 3. Number of own kings
 4. Number of opponent kings
+5. Number of own pieces (crowned and uncrowned) on left and right edges of board
-5. Integer value of own vertical center of mass
+6. Integer value of own vertical center of mass
-6. Integer value of opponent vertical center of mass
+7. Integer value of opponent vertical center of mass

-For characteristics 5 and 6, the center of mass is calculated with an uncrowned piece having the same mass as a king.
+For characteristics 6 and 7, the center of mass is calculated with an uncrowned piece having the same mass as a king.

 #### Dynamically Discovering Transitions